Eckohaus/Angular_Momentum_Reaction_Engine/General/Reference/Technology_Zit/Delta_Key.md

 ——-

-###### Unit Finctions : Electrical Resistance
+###### Unit Functions : Electrical Resistance
-###### Here it is important to note the depiction of the reductive relationship defined within the Electrical Resistance XlS.
-The sequencer uses the differential as the nucleation matrix, to inturn define the variable values within an eigenfield or alternating current.
+###### It is important to note a distinction between the carrier charges of (substrate|Ionisation).
+The depiction of the reductive relationship defined within the Electrical Resistance XlS, relies on metallic ionisation.
+In order to sequence the differential nucleation matrix.
+To define multi-variable values within an eigenfield or alternating current.